-Avoid the personal call during work or in the meeting.
-If something emergency, take a walk outside the office or lookout a place where no one around so that you can have the proper talk.
+Avoid personal calls during work or at the meeting.
+If something is an emergency, take a walk outside the office or find a place to talk where no one is around.

 4. Family Issues

-The world should not know about your personal issues by looking at your face.
-A smile on your face is the best outfit every day when you enter the office premises.
-So try not to bring that emotional expression on your face of your personal issues.
+The world should not know about your personal issues by looking at your face, wear a smile when you enter the office premises.
+Try not to bring any negative expression on your face.

-If you feel it’s difficult to avoid the tension/emotions on your face, take a short walk outside the office exactly before entering the office or listen to the music for 10 mins or make a call to your friend to talk about something other than the family issues.
+If you feel it is difficult to avoid the tension/emotions on your face, take a short walk outside the office exactly before entering the office or listen to the music for 10 mins or call your friend to talk about something other than the family issues.
 Else you will be the topic of the gossip on that day.

-Try keeping the conversation simple but messages strongly on what you are trying to convey.
+Try keeping the conversation simple but messages firmly on what you are trying to convey.

-Most of them may get irritated/annoyed by the comments, or the question asked on personal life from your co-workers.
-So try to stay calm, and hold on to your words coming from your emotional thoughts.
-Since it’s easy to say what is coming out of your mind rudely, but difficult to get rid of the impression you would have made on yourself.
+Most of the time, you may get irritated and annoyed by the comments or questions asked by co-workers to stay calm.
+Hold on to your words, which are coming from your emotional thoughts.
+Since it is easy to say what is coming out of your mind rudely, it is challenging to get rid of the impression you would have made on yourself.

-Even if you don’t want to share anything about your personal life, you can always have a friendly relationship with co-workers and maintain good working relationships.
+Even if you don’t want to share anything about your personal life, you can always have a friendly relationship with co-workers and maintain excellent working relationships.